mondoohq/installer/packer-provisioner-mondoo/README.md

 # Mondoo Packer Provisioner

 This provisioner runs Mondoo vulnerability scan as part of the packer build.
-This provisioner enables you to easily plug Mondoo into your existing packer pipeline.
-The advantage of using Mondoo as part of the pipleine is that no tool needs to be installed on the target.
-Therefore the images stays clean.
+It enables you to easily plug Mondoo into your existing Packer build pipeline.

+The provisioner leverages Packer's built-in ssh proxy, to easily assess the vulnerabilities without the need to install anything on the target.
+Everybody loves clean images, right?

 Further documentation is available at [Mondoo Packer Integration Docs](https://mondoo.io/docs/apps/packer).
-An AMI build example is located in the [examples directory](../examples/packer-ami)
+An AMI build example is located in the [examples directory](../examples/packer-aws)

 ## Preparation

-1. Install mondoo agent on your workstation
+1. Install Mondoo agent on your workstation
-2. Download and install the packer plugin and place it into `~/.packer.d/plugins`
+2. Download and install the Packer plugin and place it into `~/.packer.d/plugins`

 ## Usage